Dialogue Mapping by Jeff Conklin: a Summary

 Dialogue Mapping: this article explains Dialogue Mapping, developed by Jeff Conklin, in a practical way.
-After reading you will understand the basics of this powerful communication skills tool.
+Besides what it is, this article also highlights its application in complex problems, preference, the power of group memory, the importance of structured action and the application of this technique.
+After reading you will understand the basics of this communication technique and communication model.
+Enjoy reading!

 Introduction